mlrun/katacoda-scenarios/quick-start/quick_start.md

 > On the right side of the `code` tab you will see the test pane - where you can invoke your function with test inputs
 > and inspect the outputs.
 Feel free to explore the various tabs to learn about the different details of the function
 > while you're here.

-For more details about Nuclio, check out the [official Nuclio documentation](https://nuclio.io/docs/latest/introduction/)